xlang-ai/UnifiedSKG/README.md

 (READMEs in `./tasks`, `./seq2seq_construction`, `./metrics`, `./configure` can also be helpful)

-- **Step 1.** Add a "Loader" of raw data under `./tasks`.
+1. Add a "Loader" of raw data under `./tasks`.
 You can search [HuggingFace Datasets](https://github.com/huggingface/datasets) for possibly useful scripts.
 If not, you can be the contributor of both this project and the HuggingFace community.

-- **Step 2.** Add a "Sequence Wrapper" under `./seq2seq_construction` to construct sequence inputs (user request and structured knowledge) and sequene outputs from raw data for the unification.
+2. Add a "Sequence Wrapper" under `./seq2seq_construction` to construct sequence inputs (user request and structured knowledge) and sequene outputs from raw data for the unification.

-- **Step 3.** Add an "Evaluator" for your task under `./metrics`.
+3. Add an "Evaluator" for your task under `./metrics`.
 If a third-party repository is used, remember to add it into [.gitmodules](https://git-scm.com/docs/gitmodules).

-- **Step 3.5 (optional).** You can add a new "Model" under `./models` for a new model architecture or a new learning algorithm.
+4. *(optional)* You can add a new "Model" under `./models` for a new model architecture or a new learning algorithm.

-- **Step 4.** Add a config file for your task under `./configure/META_TUNING`.
+5. Add a config file for your task under `./configure/META_TUNING`.
-- **Step 5.** Add a config file for each of your experiment under `./configure/Salesforce`.
+6. Add a config file for each of your experiment under `./configure/Salesforce`.

+# Misc
+- We name the diretory for experimental config files as Salesforce because we would like to thank Salesforce Research for providing a large number of GPUs.
+We would also like to thank Amazon Research Awards, ServiceNow Research, and Yale NLP for providing computing resources generously.

 **That's all for it :D**